 As their name implies, roof rats are usually found in high places.
 In nature, they're tree dwellers, and their bodies are well adapted for that life.
 They're slimmer and lighter than Norway rats, with an excellent sense of balance.
 In homes, roof rats are usually found in attics, soffits, lofts, and other high parts of the home

 Norway or brown rats are ground dwellers (although they can climb when necessary).
 They're heavier and stockier than roof rats, commonly live in burrows when they live outdoors, and are excellent swimmers.
-When they get into homes and other buildings, they can be found anywhere; but most commonly they're found in the basement and on the lower floors.
+When they get into homes and other buildings, they can be found anywhere; but most commonly they're found in crawl spaces, basements, and on the lower floors.

 Both species of rats can be found throughout Georgia.
 Brown rats are slightly more common in urban areas, and roof rats in rural areas; but both can be found anywhere in the state.